apache/trafficcontrol/docs/source/development/traffic_ops.rst

 ***********
 Traffic Ops
 ***********
-At its current stage in development, "Traffic Ops" actually refers to a concept with two implementations.
-The original Traffic Ops was written as a collection of Perl scripts based on the `Mojolicious framework <https://mojolicious.org/>`_ framework.
-At some point, the relatively poor performance and lack of knowledgeable developers as the project expanded became serious issues, and so for the past few years Traffic Ops has undergone a rewrite to Go.
+At one point, Traffic Ops was a collection of Perl scripts, and while the current program is written in Go, many of its tools and utilities are still written in Perl.

 Introduction
 ============